Product Review: 532 Essential Cosmetic Protocol by AROLAB Organic

 The exterior packaging used for delivery is an isothermal box filled with recycled ecological cork from Girona wineries.
 Providing both safety for the product and without being an ecological hazard.

 The 532 Essential Cosmetic Protocol is a combination of a Nourishing Lipophase and a Moisturizing Hydraphase, to be used together.
 There are only 500 produced and they come in limited edition boxes that are signed by Karenina Fabrizzi, an Argentinian painter.
-The boxes themselves are hand made in Cadiz with the interior folded and with no use of glue.
+The boxes themselves are hand-made in Cadiz with the interior folded and with no use of glue.
 Inside, there is a divider made from recycled plastic.

 My experience with the 532 Essential Cosmetic Protocol was a surprising one.
 On good days my body, especially my skin is very quick and adaptive in deciding whether a product is suitable or not.
 During Autumn it does just that, but with even more intensity, as it is extra sensitive to everything it comes in contact with.
 After the first application of the 532 Essential Cosmetics Protocol in the evening, my skin did not feel cool or tingling (which is usually how it feels after applying anything on it during this time of year).
-I never thought I would ever be able to say this, but I truly felt my skin nourishing itself.
+I never thought I would ever be able to say this, but I truly felt my skin-nourishing itself.
 I then proceeded to wait until the morning, as my skin usually gets oily on the T zone in the morning.
 I was surprised to see that not only was there no oily residue, but the skin felt just as nourished as when the 532 Essential Cosmetic Protocol was applied the evening before.

 My overall review on 532 Essential Cosmetic Protocol

-I continued to follow the instructions for normal combination skin of applying 4 pumps of the moisturizing hydraphase combined with 2 pumps of the nourishing lipophase in the mornings.
+I continued to follow the instructions for normal combination skin by applying 4 pumps of the moisturizing hydraphase combined with 2 pumps of the nourishing lipophase in the mornings.
 In the evenings, applying 3 pumps of the moisturizing hydraphase combined with 3 pumps of the nourishing lipophase.
 After just 3 mornings and 3 evening applications, my skin was fully restored.

 I experienced no irritation, no excess oiliness, or any sort of discomfort.
 The dosage for the skin type was very precise for my skin type, leaving no excess or residue, which was very impressive.